 An important feature of the WDMS system is the use of GSM/GPRS cellular services to transmit data from the individual data loggers wirelessly to the remote monitoring computer (host).
 With a reliable GSM/GPRS cellular service, the data loggers can be located virtually anywhere in the world.

-WDMS is also capable of being used in projects where multiple data loggers are used or when the individual data logger is spread over a wide geographical area.
+WDMS can also be used in projects where multiple data loggers are used or when the individual data logger is spread over a wide geographical area.
 The database management system also supports data uploaded manually in case manual methods of data collection are used.

 5. Automated Monitoring System (AMS) of Real-time Total Displacement (3D)

 An automated monitoring system is designed with a series of networked robotic total stations and prisms located along the Project’s alignment.
-The measurements are captured with the help of the series of automatic total stations of high precision which records the displacement of the reflecting prisms on the ground surface and buildings.
+The measurements are captured with the help of a series of automatic total stations of high precision which record the displacement of the reflecting prisms on the ground surface and buildings.

-The AMS secures the valuable and timely monitoring of the displacements, provides high measurements density, simultaneous wireless transmission and entry of the results into the database system to ensure the minimal time between their reading and their
+The AMS secures the valuable and timely monitoring of the displacements, provides high measurement density, simultaneous wireless transmission, and entry of the results into the database system to ensure the minimal time between their reading and their

 The main goal of advanced technology is to reduce manual and strenuous work and introduce a more reliable and accurate method of monitoring.
-Aerial mapping has considerably eased the process of topographical survey, construction progress monitoring, and pre-construction survey over large (or difficult to reach) areas.
-Making use of both visual inspection and inspection with spatial information, it considerably minimizes the need for personnel visits.
+Aerial mapping has considerably eased the process of topographical surveys, construction progress monitoring, and pre-construction surveys over large (or difficult-to-reach) areas.
+Making use of both visual inspection and inspection with spatial information considerably minimizes the need for personnel visits.

-The accuracy that can be achieved corresponds to a survey scale better than 1:500 for UAV (fixed wings) and 1:100 with a drone (octocopter).
+The accuracy that can be achieved corresponds to a survey scale better than 1:500 for UAVs (fixed wings) and 1:100 with a drone (octocopter).

 Some of the benefits of Aerial Mapping are:

 UAVs with fixed wings are preferred to be used at 400-600m above the ground level to produce a Ground Sampling Distance of 8 – 12 cm which is suitable for almost all earthworks and surface surveys.
-As for viaduct, bridges, or other structure surveys, flights can be undertaken with drones (octocopter) providing vertical and oblique images, from a close distance of a maximum of 50 m.
+As for viaducts, bridges, or other structure surveys, flights can be undertaken with drones (octocopters) providing vertical and oblique images, from a close distance of a maximum of 50 m.

 8. Tunnel Seismic Prediction (TSP)

 With the recent development, the seismic methods of predicting rock conditions up to 150 m ahead of the tunnel face have significantly improved.
-The range stands at around three times more than that can be achieved by probe drilling on the face of the tunnel.
-Furthermore, TSP does not interfere with the tunnelling process, and you do not need to stop the TBM during the test process.
+The range stands at around three times more than what can be achieved by probe drilling on the face of the tunnel.
+Furthermore, TSP does not interfere with tunneling, and you do not need to stop the TBM during the test process.

 9. Fibre Optic Solutions

-We are witnessing an increase in the use of optical fibres to monitor the structural health and geotechnical conditions of infrastructure projects within the Mining, Civil Engineering and Geotechnical field of activities.
-The technology is largely employed to monitor the change in strain and temperature, with the help of a single optical fibre cable over large lengths and areas at many locations in the world.
+We are witnessing an increase in the use of optical fibers to monitor the structural health and geotechnical conditions of infrastructure projects within the Mining, Civil Engineering, and Geotechnical fields of activities.
+The technology is largely employed to monitor the change in strain and temperature, with the help of a single optical fiber cable over large lengths and areas at many locations in the world.

-In this article, we spoke about the recent trends and advancement in the field of topographical surveys, sensor technology, laser scanning, surveying using automatic total stations, tunnel seismic prediction, fibre optic solutions, data transmission, data recording and presentation in field instrumentation employed for monitoring of geotechnical and structural engineering parameters in various civil engineering projects.
+In this article, we spoke about the recent trends and advancements in the field of topographical surveys, sensor technology, laser scanning, surveying using automatic total stations, tunnel seismic prediction, fiber optic solutions, data transmission, data recording and presentation in field instrumentation employed for monitoring of geotechnical and structural engineering parameters in various civil engineering projects.

-It is essential to keep a watch on the new technologies as they can considerably increase the accuracy of measurements as well as reduce the costs.
+It is essential to keep a watch on new technologies as they can considerably increase the accuracy of measurements as well as reduce costs.